Crazy Rich Asians filming locations you can visit in real life

 CHIJMES (Convent of the Holy Infant Jesus Middle Education School) is a heritage Gothic-styled building which began life as a Catholic convent known as the Convent of the Holy Infant Jesus (CHIJ).

-Today, it boasts bars and restaurants, and the location where fictional the First Methodist Church wedding of Colin Khoo and Araminta Lee took place.
+Today, it boasts bars and restaurants, and the location where the fictional First Methodist Church wedding of Colin Khoo and Araminta Lee took place.

 Newton Food Centre, Singapore